chiappo98/fast_detector_Response/README.md

 ## Submission on Virtual Machine

-A Virtual Machine offers the possibility to use a greater computation power wrt that we can reach on our local device.
+A Virtual Machine offers the possibility to use a greater computation power wrt the one we can reach on our local device.

 The first thing to do is to install the softwares on the VM.

-### Fast_resp installation
+### Fast response installation

 Connect first to bastion.cnaf.infn.it, the CNAF gateway, and then login on the neutrino-01 machine.
 From a local terminal:
 ```